Project Management Processes

 - Project Risk Management: This involves conducting risk analyses and controlling risks during a project’s implementation.

-- Project Procurement Management: This involves securing all the services you need for the project that lies outside the project team.
+- Project Procurement Management: This involves securing all the services you need for the project that lie outside the project team.

 - Project Stakeholders Management: This involves liaising with everyone impacted by the project, as well as those on whose behalf the project was undertaken.
 It’s about engaging with interested parties during the planning, executing, and monitoring of the project.